flocheyv/SofProjectRepo/README.md

  - Design effort (looks like real StackOverflow)

+Of course this list is non-exhaustive.
 Please read our wiki for further informations.
 [SofProject wiki](https://github.com/flocheyv/SofProjectRepo/wiki/SofProject).

 ## How to use ##